K4liber/subinterpreters/README.md

 - `per-interpreter GIL` seems like a promising approach for multi-core ...
 But lets wait for 3.13 and a solid interface, together with external modules support.
-# Play with a per-interpreter GIL yourself
+# <a name="playground"></a>Play with a per-interpreter GIL yourself

 I have created a simple application with a GUI (using QT) in order to show an example of using `Subinterpreter` as an unit of execution.
 I strongly encourage you to playaround with the code.

 There is already an implemention[1] of a Python interface for `interpreters` C API, but I found it too complex for my case (running a bunch of pure functions) and I have introduced the more briefly implementation ...

+Sometimes using `per-interpreter GIL`, CPUs are not fully utilize and I can only guess that the reason is not good enough context switching.
+The same situation we encounter with `Web Workers` ...

 ## Environment
 ### Ubuntu